 Ultimate Maldives Travel Guide & Review of the Riu Atoll

 Travellers, holidaymakers, and those just seeking a luxury escape will often dream of a trip to the Maldives.
 Many people don’t even know where the Maldives are or think it is out of their budget.
 But, don’t be deterred.
 Paradise is calling, and it can be surprisingly affordable.
-This Maldives Travel Guide will give you everything you need to know about taking your dream holiday on the Riu Atoll or other similar luxury islands.
+This Maldives Travel Guide will give you everything you need to know about taking your dream holiday on the Riu hotel and resort or other similar luxury islands.

-This Maldives Guide contains affiliate links.
+This Guide contains affiliate links.
 This means I may earn a small commission should you choose to make a purchase using my link, but this is at no extra cost to you.
 I love all of these companies anyways, and you will too, so go on, help a girl out.